shaneknapp/docs/_sources/content/policy/acceptable_use.md

 - Be individually responsible for appropriate use of all resources provided to you, including your interactive computing session, networking infrastructure on your hub, and the software and hardware you use.
-- Comply with and contractual and licence agreements that Cal-ICOR is bound to respecting certain third party resources.
+- Comply with any contractual and license agreements that Cal-ICOR is bound to respecting certain third party resources.
 - Make a reasonable effort to protect your passwords and to secure resources against unauthorized use or access.
 Where applicable you must configure